swiss-seismological-service/scdetect/doc/templates/index.rst

 About
 =====

-SCDetect is a `SeisComP <https://github.com/SeisComP>`_ package.
+SCDetect is a `SeisComP <https://github.com/SeisComP>`_ :cite:p:`seiscomp`
+package.
 With the extension module ``scdetect-cc`` it implements both real-time and classical offline earthquake detection based on waveform cross-correlation, also called matched filtering or template matching.
 Again, the underlying cross-correlation algorithm is based on computing the `Pearson Correlation Coefficient <https://en.wikipedia.org/wiki/Pearson_correlation_coefficient>`_ .